ICT assurance for agencies

 Through the investor assurance process, ICT/Digital Investment and Assurance (ICTA) provides independent advice to delivery agencies and direct reporting to the NSW Cabinet.
 This independent advice and reporting contributes to the delivery of the NSW Government's ICT projects to time, budget and in accordance with government objectives through:

 - Gateway Reviews, Health Checks and Deep Dive Reviews

 - Regular project reporting based on inputs provided by delivery agencies

-The ICT Assurance Framework (IAF) is a Gateway Coordination Agency (GCA) framework that incorporates a risk-based approach to ICT investment assurance consistent with NSW Gateway Policy and the NSW ICT Governance Model.
+The ICT Digital Assurance Framework (PDF, 1.54 MB) is a Gateway Coordination Agency (GCA) framework that incorporates a risk-based approach to ICT investment assurance consistent with NSW Gateway Policy and the NSW ICT Governance Model.

 The IAF Gateway Review process provides for a series of short, focused, independent expert reviews, held at key decision points in a project's lifecycle.
 The Gateway Reviews are appraisals of ICT projects, that highlight risks and issues, which if not addressed may threaten successful delivery.

 Gateway Reviews are supported by periodic Health Checks which assist in identifying issues which may emerge between decision points.
 Health Checks will be carried out, when required, by an independent team of experienced practitioners (industry experts including from the private sector), appointed by ICT/Digital Investment and Assurance.

 Deep Dive Reviews are like Health Checks but focus on a specific issue or limited terms of reference rather than the full range of issues normally considered at a Health Check.